cguess/FormationsHouseLeaks/README.md

 There are additional issues with the data itself:
 1. All the email headers are stored in a single column that is just a text string. @pudo has pointed out this is a PGP serialized string... because, sure.
 1. It looks like there was a length limit in whatever system this came out of, because some of the headers seem to be cut off
-1. Email messages can be made with a bunch of different encodings.
+1. Email messages can be made with a bunch of different encodings, but they were exported as, it seems, UTF-8 or extended ASCII.
+This means that anything that was in a non-Latin language is totally scrambled beyond repair.
+1. The PHP seralize spec requires a "length of object", however, if it was scrambled this is invalid, and there's no way to guess how long it should be.
+1. Instead I had to create, essentially, a fully Ruby, fault-tolerant, PHP serialize parser that handles malformed data properly, this may break and is pretty fragile, but works better than anyone should be able to hope for.

 ## Format